timonus/Rhea/README.md

 ![](https://dl.dropboxusercontent.com/s/yo2brd16yl7q91k/4-6ql9.gif?dl=0)

 ### Technical Notes
-- I chose to use the Google URL shortener because it doesn’t require authentication, whereas bit.ly does.
-I may add bit.ly support at some point.
+- I initially chose to use the Google URL shortener because it doesn’t require authentication, whereas Bitly does.
+I now support Bitly shortening optionally, but when the Google URL shortener is [deprecated in 2019](https://bit.ly/2uVWTC9) this'll become the default.

 ## Development

-- Rhea is open source, however the Dropbox and Google API keys used in the eventually-shipping version aren’t present in the open source repo.
-In order to develop Rhea you’ll need to provide these keys by filling in `kRHEADropboxAppKey`, `kRHEADropboxRedirectURLString`, and `kRHEAGoogleKey`.
+- Rhea is open source, however the Dropbox, Bitly, and Google API keys used in the eventually-shipping version aren’t present in the open source repo.
+In order to develop Rhea you’ll need to provide these keys by filling in `kRHEADropboxAppKey`, `kRHEADropboxRedirectURLString`, `kRHEABitlyClientIdentifier`, `kRHEABitlyClientSecret`, `kRHEABitlyRedirectURLString`, and `kRHEAGoogleKey`.
 - Rhea uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so run `git submodule update --init` when cloning.